JuanGdelaCruz/Unity-EdgeCollider2D-to-PolygonCollider2D/README.md

 ## USAGE

-1. Select the gameobjects which hold the EdgeColliders2D that you want to conver to PolygonCollider2D.
+1. Select the gameobjects which hold the EdgeColliders2Ds that you want to convert to PolygonCollider2Ds.
 2. Select  '/Tools/Collider2D/EdgeToPolygon' in the menu bar.
 ![Alt Text](https://github.com/JuanGdelaCruz/Unity-EdgeCollider2D-to-PolygonCollider2D-/blob/master/Docs/Animation.gif)